info

 ENGAGEMENT is a movement led by artists and cultural workers, aimed at addressing transgressive behaviour, sexism, and abuse of power in the cultural sector.
 We strive for a broad shift in mentality: away from the culture of silence, towards a work culture where peers actively stand up for one another.

-The movement emerged in the wake of #MeToo (2017), after numerous cases of sexual transgressive behaviour were exposed in the Belgian dance world.
 ENGAGEMENT later evolved into an organised platform, active across various artistic disciplines, both in professional and educational contexts.

 As a low-threshold, peer-to-peer initiative, ENGAGEMENT offers support to individuals and communities confronted with transgressive behaviour, discrimination and/or unfair practices in the arts.
 We also engage in long-term dialogue with organisations striving to create safer and more inclusive work environments.